yaronf/I-D/STAR/draft-sheffer-acme-star.md

 certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)

-Concurrently, a response is sent back to the CDN with an endpoint to  poll for completion of the certificate generation process.
+Concurrently, a response is sent back to the NDC with an endpoint to  poll for completion of the certificate generation process.

-The bootstrap phase ends when the DNO obtains the OK from the ACME CA and posts the certificate's URL to the "completion endpoint" where the CDN can retrieve it.
+The bootstrap phase ends when the DNO obtains the OK from the ACME CA and posts the certificate's URL to the "completion endpoint" where the NDC can retrieve it.

 ~~~~~~~~~~
                      ...........................